 Enabling DNSSEC validation on a recursive server makes it a validating resolver.
 The job of a validating resolver is to fetch additional information that can be used to computationally verify the answer set.
-Contrary to popular belief, the increase in resource consumption is very modest:
+Below are the areas that should be considered for possible hardware enhancement for a validating resolver: